YahyaAgha/Python_Training_Exercise1/README.md

 Then we've gone through Data types ( int, float, bool, str, complex, str) and the arithmetice, logic operations.

-learned about the Mutable, immutable types as well and difference bewtween them in details (List, set, dict, range, Tuples)
+learned about the Mutable, immutable types as well and the difference bewtween with more details and examples (List, set, dict, range, Tuples).

+to be cont ... ..